Simple Sausage Pie with Corn and Easy Press-in-Pan Crust

 - Spoon the meat-vegetable mixture onto the partially baked crust, and then pour the egg-mixture over evenly.

-- Place tart in oven, reduce temperature to 350 degrees, and bake for 35-45 minutes or until knife inserted in center comes out clean.
+- Place tart in oven, reduce temperature to 350 degrees, and bake for 35-40 minutes or until knife inserted in center comes out clean.
+If using cheese, sprinkle it on and cook another minute to melt.

-- Let cool for 5-10 minutes before removing tart pan sides and slicing.
+- Let cool for 5-10 minutes before removing pan sides (if possible) and slicing.

 Notes